TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-02-how-to-test-symfony-routes-to-make-huge-refactorings-safe.md

 All right!
 We have the data about routes our project has now.
 How do we turn it into a future-proof test to avoid nuclear core failure?

-## Persist Snapshot to File
+## 2. Persist Snapshot to File

 The following testing is sometimes called "snapshot", and is very useful for testing HTML outputs.
 We have data in an `array` with strings.
 How do we turn it into a snapshot stored in a file?

 Well, even more complex test [like Rector I/O](/blog/2020/07/13/the-most-effetive-test-i-found-in-7-years-of-testing) can be turned into snapshots.

 We can handle an `array`, right?
-We'll use the good old "what is an arrays, is a JSON; what is a JSON, is an array" axiom:
+We'll use the good old "what is an array, is a JSON; what is a JSON, is an array" axiom:

 ```php
 use Nette\Utils\Json;